awslabs/container-content-ideas-for-aws/README.md

-## Container Content Ideas For AWS
+## Content Ideas For AWS Container Services

-A list of ideas for content that AWS should develop about running containers on AWS.
+This repository contains a list of ideas for content that AWS should develop about running containers on AWS.
+If you have an idea for a piece of content please submit an issue, otherwise +1 an existing issue to "vote" for a particular piece of content as this will increase the likelihood that the content will get developed.
+The list of ideas and their current status can be seen at, https://github.com/awslabs/container-content-ideas-for-aws/projects/1.

 ## License